gwynncausing/apitinker/test-app/README.md

 After testing with this simple app, try:
 1. Testing on real production websites
 2. Creating complex mock scenarios
-3. Building API contracts for your own APIs
-4. Sharing configurations with your team
+3. Sharing configurations with your team
-5. Generating bug reports for actual issues
+4. Generating bug reports for actual issues

 ## License